ImaanBontle/SDV-immersive-weathers/README.md

 *To suggest/contribute a feature, see [contributions](#contribute).
 For upcoming releases, see the [latest changelog][framework-changelog].*

-This is a *very loose* list that outlines some feature ideas for this mod project.
-Please note that this list is flexible and not all these features are necessarily guaranteed to be implemented.
-It should be viewed like a 'source of inspiration' rather than like a strict roadmap, per se.
+This is a *very loose* list that outlines some potential feature ideas for this mod project.
+Please note that while these are possible considerations of mine, this list is still rather flexible and not all of these features are guaranteed to be implemented in the final product.
+As such, this list should be treated more like a source of inspiration for the project than a strict roadmap per se.

 <details><summary>Feature ideas</summary>